Parliamentary.ai

 Overview

-This bill aims to withdraw the United Kingdom from the Common Fisheries Policy (CFP) and establish a commission to oversee this process.
-The commission will report to Parliament on the necessary steps for withdrawal and restoring UK territorial fishing waters.
+This bill aims to withdraw the United Kingdom from the Common Fisheries Policy (CFP).
+It establishes a commission to advise Parliament on the necessary steps for withdrawal and the restoration of UK territorial fishing waters.

 Description

-• Addresses the restoration of UK territorial fishing waters.
+• To advise Parliament on the steps required to regain control of UK territorial fishing waters.

 Government Spending